-The Forest Harvest Plan links the higher-level plans to forestry operations on the ground.
-A few years prior to an area being harvested, forest planners begin preparing the Forest Harvest Plan.
+The forest harvest planning links the higher-level plans to forestry operations on the ground.
+A few years prior to an area being harvested, forest planners begin forest harvest planning.
 The first step is to consider all of the information they have for the area planned for harvest.
-This includes vegetation maps for the area, air photos, topographic information and information provided by communities and stakeholders during GDP consultation and engagement.
+This includes reviewing Alberta vegetation inventory (AVI) mapping for the area, orthophotography, topographic information and information provided by communities and stakeholders during GDP consultation and engagement.
 They use this information to begin drawing the boundaries of the harvest areas, as well as the road network needed to get from the permanent roads to the harvest areas.

-Al-Pac and NFPL acquire the services of archaeological consultants to complete Historical Resources Reviews for Forest Harvest Plans.
+Al-Pac and NFPL acquire the services of archaeological consultants to complete Historical Resources Reviews for forest harvest plans.
 The reviews include field investigations to identify archeological resource sites so they can be avoided.
 In addition, field crews are trained to assess, document and report on all cultural features they may happen upon while in the field.
 Through this process, archeological sites which are discovered and registered are regarded as HCVs.